huuff/exobrain/computer-technology/databases/isolation-levels.md

 * Read committed: Also [[dirty-read]]s are prevented
 * Repeatable read: Also [[non-repeatable-read]] is prevented
 * Serializable: Also [[phantom-read]] is prevented (See [[serializable]])

+Additionally there are other, more pragmatic isolation levels that database vendors introduce such as:

+* [[snapshot-isolation]]: Ensures all of a transacion happens on a stable (unchanging) snapshot of the database.